cangozpi/Generative-Adversarial-User-Model-for-RL-Based-Recommendation-System/README.md

         Implements the GAN model using the Generator & the Discriminator models that are implemented in _generator.py_ and _discriminator.py_.

+    * __historyLSTM.py__:

+        Impelements LSTM model for encoding state (history) given the past state and new action to take.
+In other words, generates vector representation for state given old state and new action.
+Output of this model (state) is fed into Generator_UserModel.

 * __config.yaml__:

     Entails Hyperparameters of the model.